Four Year Planning Guide

 - Relate course projects and papers to your career field.

-- Gain leadership skills through student or professional organizations, student government, residential life, or volunteering.
+- Continue to gain leadership skills through part-time work, student or professional organizations, student government, residential life, or volunteering.

 - Continue your career research in the Career Services Center resource area - research employers, salary information, employment outlook, etc.